Vasundhara-331/Event_Registration_System/README.md

 # Event_Registration_System

-Check the master branch for the codes in Java.
+Check the master branch to view the Java code.
 Done using NetBeans.
 Database connectivity using SQL.